$27.5 Million and Counting: Ohio Mesothelioma Verdicts

 Jury verdicts are only one component of mesothelioma compensation.
 Most Ohio cases resolve through settlement rather than trial, and many families also recover from asbestos trust funds established by bankrupt manufacturers.

 Ohio’s industrial history means that most workers were exposed to products from multiple companies.
 Republic Steel, LTV Steel, Youngstown Sheet and Tube, and the dozens of auto parts manufacturers that operated across the state all used asbestos products from companies that have since established bankruptcy trusts.
-An experienced mesothelioma attorney can identify all applicable trusts based on a worker’s employment history at Ohio exposure sites and the specific asbestos products used at those sites.
+A mesothelioma attorney can identify which trusts apply based on a worker’s employment history at Ohio exposure sites and the specific asbestos products used at those sites.

 Where Cases Are Filed